 The obvious approach is Photoshop, by hand, but I like to automate stuff where I can; it’s quicker and less prone to error.
 So, initially, let’s see how we can do all this from a command line and then we’ll see how we can shoehorn it into a Lightroom workflow.

-ImageMagick is a command line tool for manipulating images.
-It comes pre-installed on MacOS by way the
+ImageMagick is a command-line tool for manipulating images.
+It comes pre-installed on macOS by way and the

 convert foo.jpg foo.png